Updated: Apr 16

-The word divination comes from the Latin divinare, meaning “to foresee” or “to be inspired by a elohiym.”
+The word divination comes from the Latin divinare, meaning “to foresee” or “to be inspired by an alahiym.”
 To practice divination is to uncover hidden knowledge by supernatural means.
 It is associated with the occult and involves fortune-telling or soothsaying, as it used to be called.

 From ancient times, people have used divination to gain knowledge of the future or as a way to make money.
 The practice continues as those who claim supernatural insight read palms, tea leaves, tarot cards, star charts, and more.